Part of the America’s Entrepreneurs Special Report

 The Walker Group became a social enterprise in 2007 and formally committed to equally splitting distributed profits among employees, the community and shareholders.
 Three years later, Emery founded reSET, the Social Enterprise Trust, a Hartford-based incubator serving the social enterprise sector.

-Last year, Emery — who has spent her entire working life in Connecticut — led the efforts lobbying her state’s General Assembly to pass the country’s most comprehensive social enterprise legislation.
+In 2014, Emery — who has spent her entire working life in Connecticut — led the efforts lobbying her state’s General Assembly to pass the country’s most comprehensive social enterprise legislation.
 (Twenty-seven other states also have benefit corporation, or B Corp., laws allowing the formation of businesses whose goals include making a positive impact on society and the environment.)
 The Connecticut law also allows entrepreneurs to adopt a “legacy preservation provision” which can help ensure a company remains a benefit corporation in perpetuity.

 A common misperception, Emery notes, is that social enterprises are nonprofits.
 Actually, making money is very important to them.
 “If we’re not profitable, there’s a lot of good stuff we can’t do,” Emery says.
 “But people, purpose and planet add up to at least equal — if not more than — profits.”